-Although binding can be purchased, it is far more economical to create your own - plus you will can choose from your own fabrics.
+Although binding can be purchased, it is far more economical to create your own - plus you can choose from your own fabrics.
 Bias binding is used to finish off the edges of placemats, quilts, table runnders, hems of appliance covers and other items that need a finished edge.
 It is also used

 to cover cord to create piping.
 Piping adds a very nice finish to decorator pillows.
 Learn how to create your own continuous bias binding, and learn how to quickly